The family Floer functor is faithful: Lagrangian Floer theory

 The generalisation of Equation \eqref{eq:boundary_Floer_moduli_space} is that the codimension $1$ strata of the boundary come in two families:

 Breaking of Floer strips is incorporated in the first case, corresponding to $i = \max K$ or $ i = \min K$.
-So the first strata project to the interior of $\Adams_{K}$ or to the boundary stratum where the cube coordinate corresponding to $i$ vanishes, and the second to the case where this coordinate equals $1$.
+So the first strata project to the interior of $\Adams_{K}$ or to the boundary stratum where the coordinate corresponding to $i$ equals $\infty$, and the second to the case where this coordinate vanishes.

-\begin{rem} Since the choice of data in Definition \ref{def:compatibly_fam_continuation} takes place for a fixed $K$, there is a slight abuse of notation in Equations \eqref{eq:boundary_continuation_strip_out} and \eqref{eq:boundary_continuation_skip}, since the moduli spaces that appear are defined with respect to the Floer data restricted from $\Ubar_{K} $.
+\begin{rem} Since the choice of data in Definition \ref{def:compatibly_fam_continuation} takes place for a fixed $K$, there is a slight abuse of notation in Equations \eqref{eq:boundary_continuation_strip_out} and \eqref{eq:boundary_continuation_skip}, given that the moduli spaces which appear are defined with respect to the Floer data restricted from $\Ubar_{K} $.
 This issue will be addressed in Section \ref{sec:floer-theory-conv}, where such data will be chosen inductively so that there is no ambiguity in the description of the boundary strata. \end{rem}